Owanesh/Water-Reminder/README.md

 For 8 hours, once per hour, app will display a notification

 #### #sharingiscaring ⭐️
-Feel free to fork and update this script/app, share on socials and star this repo
+Feel free to fork and update this script/app, (you can edit with [Automator](https://support.apple.com/guide/automator/welcome/mac)) share on socials and star this repo

 <html>
 <p align="center">